continuous-dems/workshop-coastal-coupling-2026/modules/04-new-region/index.md

 ---

-Sarasota is now building in the background.
+Keep the Sarasota build running while you continue to Module 5.
 Here is a sneak peek of the final DEM.

 :::{figure} ../../assets/images/sarasota_hs.png
 :alt: Hillshade of the Sarasota, Florida coastal DEM.